 A Book a Day provides access to new children’s publications that promote diverse cultural and linguistic experiences.
 In both schools the vast majority of students come from bilingual families, celebrating many unique customs and traditions.
 The diverse and international selection of books donated by the program provide opportunities for students from a variety of cultural backgrounds to recognize themselves and their classmates in the pages, thus helping them identify better with the characters in these books.
 The translated titles that we select can also help open up the kids’ cultural horizons beyond their own individual experience with stories and illustrations that depict international characters and address a range of social, economic, and ecological problems.

 The books included in A Book a Day are carefully selected to enrich visual literacy and deepen appreciation for and knowledge of the arts.
 Luxurious hard-covered books with elegant, lavish, or modern illustrations reflecting different painting styles can increase young readers’ admiration and respect for the book as an object and provide children with creative and imaginative inspiration.

 The books are delivered on a steady schedule, which insures an ongoing conversation with librarians and the teachers at the Henry C. Lea and Penn Alexander schools to incorporate requests from both schools.
 For example, last year we added over 60 books on how to draw requested by the students of the Lea School.
 This regular schedule makes the selection of books better coordinated with the curricular needs and resonates closely with the subjects being covered.

 Our unique bookplate, placed in all books donated by A Book a Day, incorporates the image of an apple tree from the collections at the Kislak Center for Special Collections, Rare Books and Manuscripts at Penn Libraries.
-The symbol of the apple tree taken from an historical book in Penn’s collections suggests the way in which the A Book a Day program helps plant the seeds for a life time of growth, learning, discovery and educational achievement.
+The symbol of the apple tree taken from a historical book in Penn’s collections suggests the way in which the A Book a Day program helps plant the seeds for a lifetime of growth, learning, discovery and educational achievement.

 To learn more about the A Book a Day Project, e-mail project leader, Sibylla Benatova